Jasmine-Breeze27/1701QCA-Assessment2/index.md

 ![Image](everbloomingtulip.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because of the use of light, and movement to present emotions in an interactive way.
+This flower includes a smaller leaf which is connected to a touch sensor.
+When activated, the flower will begin to bloom with the LED's shining multiple colours.

 ### Related project 2 ###
 Solar Powered LED Parking Sensor